tarek360/RichPath/README.md

 ### Installation

-Add this to your module `build.gradle` file:
+Add the following dependency to your module `build.gradle` file:
 ```gradle
 dependencies {
 	...